justinmasse/video-scroll/readme.md

 What does it do?
 --------------

 This experiment plays a video as the user scrolls, rather then adjusting the current frame it adjusts the playback speed.
-The intention was to give a more fluid experience and avoid gitteriness.
+The intention was to give a more fluid experience and avoid jitteriness.

 Works best in Chrome